Baltharaaz/auction-final-project/README.md

 # Auction DApp Final Project

 This program forks the auction DApp example from the textbook codebase.
 You can find the original readme copied below.
+One of the main unavailable functionalities of the demo application is a chatroom for each auction; it relies on deprecated packages and connecting to unavailable nodes.
+The implementation has been left in the code, but is nonfunctional.
+## Additional functionality
+#### 1. Completely converted demo package to web3 1.0 to expose previous implementation.
+#### 2. Added deployments to the Ethereum mainnet as well as additional testnets for a proper production deployment.
+Please note that these are not tested as acquiring the amounts of ethereum used inside the app for test purposes remains impractical.
+#### 3. Implemented a buyout function to instantly purchase an auctioned item.
+#### 4. Expanded the auction creation system to include additional expiration time units beyond just days.
+#### 5. Implemented reserve price functionality by requiring bidding to start at the starting price.
+#### 6. Began but ultimately did not finish the implementation of an entire visible bid history for each auction.